LEDThereBeLight/intuitive-coding/_posts/2015-02-05-refactoring.md

 *(style definitions)*
 {% endhighlight %}

 Much cleaner!
-Now we can just read the code and understand what's happening without having to worry about the details about how every individual element on the page is styled.
+Now, if we know a little Elm, we can just read the code and understand what's happening without having to worry about the details about how every individual element on the page is styled.